Cranberry Biscotti with Orange and White Chocolate

 - the zest of 1 orange grated

-- 2 eggs
+- 2 eggs at room temperature

-- 1 cup (125 g) dried cranberries
+- 1 cup (125 g) unsweetened dried cranberries

 For the white chocolate drizzle:

-- 3 oz.
-(90 g) white chocolate chopped
+- 3 oz (90 g) white chocolate chopped

 Instructions

 - Preheat the oven to 356°F (180°C).
+Line a baking sheet with parchment paper or a silicone mat.

 - In a large bowl, combine the flour, baking powder, and sugar.

-- Bake for 30 minutes, or until golden brown.
+- Place the log on the prepared baking sheet and bake for 30 minutes, or until golden brown.

-- White chocolate drizzle:
+- White chocolate drizzle

 somehow my dough just wouldn’t bind so I used a little orange juice.